-&lt;sup>2 See "General-Education Requirements," "Basic Business and Economics Courses," and "Departments and Majors."
+2 See "General-Education Requirements," "Basic Business and Economics Courses," and "Departments and Concentrations."

-&lt;sup>3 The Integrative Core courses must be taken together.
-All prerequisites must be completed prior to beginning core.
+3 The Integrative Core courses must be taken together.
+All prerequisites must be completed prior to registering for core.

-&lt;sup>4 Electives should be chosen to complete the science requirement if the first course selected in semester II was worth fewer than 5 credit hours.
+4 Electives should be chosen to complete the science requirement if the first course selected in semester II was worth fewer than 5 credit hours.